ghukill/steamboat/README.md

 # setter

 ## TODO
-  * add `SkipStepresult`
+  * Add `SkipStepResult` and surrounding logic
-    * when received by calling Steps, they immediately skip themselves
+    * when received by calling Steps, they immediately skip themselves, and so forth
-  * Setter `Runner` as `StepResult` return type
+  * Create helpers to have instances of setter `Runner` as both a return and step type
-    * could init Steps + `Runner`, then return the runner itself as the result
-    * maybe pre-made helper Step to handle passing around pre-made DAGs
+    * could pre-package DAGs and use _them_ as steps in another DAG
+  * Add explicit types and behavior for combining steps
+    * e.g. `context` will not have `.result` but only `.result_list` (or generator?)
+    * then, a "normal" step (need a name) will have only `.result`
+    * exceptions will be appropriately returned, if those properties are accessed, as we'll know the type of the active Step
+  * Remove the ASCII graph
+    * clunky with lots of nodes

 ## Wishlist

   * Docker containers as Steps
+  * Parallel _process_ processing
+    * Would need to ensure
+      * steps and results are pickle-able
+      * results are stored in a fashion that all processes can access
+  * Webapp for running / finished pipeline
+    * maybe something like `Runner(monitor=True)`
+    * provides graphical outline of DAG
+    * potentially show outputs along the way...
+    * metrics on run
+  * Apply pipeline of Steps to a list/generator return from a previous step
+    * example:
+      * Step1: parses JSONL file, returns list/generator of rows
+      * Step2-5: perform sequential work on EACH line
+      * Step6:
+    * allows work to be parallel
+    * MORE important: allows sequential steps to be oriented around a single item, vs lists of items